 Monday thru Friday: 8:00 A.M. – 5:00 P.M.

-Picture ID cards must be presented at the circulation desk to check out all library materials.
+Picture ID cards should be presented at the circulation desk to check out all library materials.
 ID cards are made in the Academic Resource Center (ARC) in Bland Hall.

 - Books -An ID is required to check out all materials.
 Books from the regular collection circulate for four weeks to students and may be renewed one time.